 - How will the skill reply to the user's questions?

-- What information is absolutely required and which is optional?
+- What information is absolutely required?
+What's optional?

-- Is there anything we can infer or remember from prior interactions in this session to use as defaults?
+- Is there anything Cortana can infer or remember from prior interactions in this session to use as defaults?

-- Which answers should you confirm before taking the action, and the type of confirmation you should use?
+- Which answers should you confirm before taking any action?
+What kind of confirmation should you use?

-- Whether the skill needs a directed dialog
+- Will the skill need a directed dialogue?

-- How will the skill handle help questions and errors?
+- How will the skill handle requests for help?
+Or errors?

-- How the skill reacts if it reaches a dead end?
-For example, the task doesn't complete or gets it wrong.
+- How will the skill react if it reaches a dead end?
+For example, if the task doesn't complete, or gets the users intent wrong.

-- What environments could the skill be used in and how potential touch interactions might impact your design.
+- What environments could the skill be used in?
+How would potential touch interactions impact your design?

-Roleplay the conversation to make sure it's natural and intuitive.
+Role play conversations to make sure they're natural and intuitive.
 Just like in real life, conversations with users vary depending on the user.
 Your skill should be adept in handling conversations with different users.